top of page

 SETTING

 Syrian Kurds fleeing violent civil war between rebels and the Syrian government have escaped to KRI (Kurdistan Region Iraq) seeking asylum.
-Years of continued civil war, ISIS, and Turkish airstrikes have kept them from returning to their homeland.
+Years of continued civil war, ISIS, Turkish airstrikes, and uncertainty around the new governing power have kept them from returning to their homeland.

 Among the refugee camps in KRI is Kawergosk Refugee Camp.
 After eight years, it has transformed from a mass of tents into a micro-town of dirt and cinder block.
 What was to be a temporary stay is becoming a permanent lot.
-Though amongst the hardships and heartaches that Kawergosk's residents face, there is defiant hope and boyhood dreams being chased.
+Though amongst the hardships and heartaches that Kawergosk's residents face, there is defiant hope and the chasing of boyhood dreams.

 CHAR